-Art and Design provides all children with the opportunity to express themselves imaginatively and creatively whilst developing their ability to respond to the world around them.
-The bespoke curriculum covers the six main areas of art: drawing, painting, printing, sculpture, textiles and digital media.
 Each project is integrated into the wider curriculum and informed by a diverse range of artists and craftspeople.
-Our school enables our pupils to become involved in, enjoy and appreciate the visual arts and how it can enrich their personal lives.
+Our school enables pupils to become involved in, enjoy and appreciate the visual arts and how it can enrich their personal lives.
 They are encouraged to critically evaluate their own work and that of others in order to learn from their experiences and develop their artistic vocabulary.

-We offer a range of art clubs across the Key Stages, providing our pupils with the opportunity to explore and develop different creative techniques.
+There are opportunities throughout the year for children to participate in a range of art clubs across the Key Stages, providing our pupils with the opportunity to further explore and develop different creative techniques.